neuromorphicsystems/lzip/README.md

         Flush the encoder contents
-        This function returns a tuple (buffer, remaining_bytes) Both buffer and remaining_bytes and bytes objects buffer should be empty (b'') unless the file was truncated remaining_bytes is empty (b'') unless the total number of bytes decoded is not a multiple of word_size
+        This function returns a tuple (buffer, remaining_bytes) Both buffer and remaining_bytes and bytes objects buffer should be empty (b"") unless the file was truncated remaining_bytes is empty (b"") unless the total number of bytes decoded is not a multiple of word_size

         decompress must not be called after calling finish